BxCppDev/Bayeux/README.rst

 * Bayeux/geomtools also requires Gnuplot 4.0 or higher: http://www.gnuplot.info

-  On Ubuntu 16.04/18.04, this implies the installation of the following packages:
+  On Ubuntu 16.04/18.04/20.04, this implies the installation of the following packages:

   .. code:: sh

-     $ sudo apt-get install gnuplot-x11 gnuplot-doc gnuplot-mode ..
+     $ sudo apt-get install gnuplot
+  ..

 * Bayeux/datatools and Bayeux/geomtools uses the Readline library, if available: